j-sieben/UTL_TEXT/README.md

 ## Functionality

-CodeGenerator offers an API to convert a table row into a PL/SQL table indexed by varchar2.
+CodeGenerator mainly consists of logic to analyze the given cursor and populate a PL/SQL table indexed by varchar2 from the query result.
 It uses the column name as the key and the converted column value (as char) as the value of the entry.
-It also offers a range of overloaded procedures to work with literal SQL statements or SYS_REFCURSOR.
-It also allows converting a template one time or multiple times if the statement returns more than one row.
+Based on that PL/SQL table, all occurences of the replacement anchors are replaced with the respective replacement values and the result is returned.
 Replacing text anchors within a template is a two step process.
 You first prepare a statement by converting it to a PL/SQL table that holds the name of the columns and the replacement values.
 You then apply that PL/SQL table to your template.
 Should you want to convert many rows of a query at once, you prepare a list of PL/SQL tables (one for each row of the result) and process this list against your template.
+A second group of methods allows to return a table of CLOB with multiple replacements at once.
+So you may choose to work with a CLOB containing all replacements in one String or with a table of CLOB containing the replacements in seprate instances.
+This is useful if you like to reference the replacements in SQL using a `table()`-Function.
+All methods accept a `SYS_RECRURSOR` as the data source and additional parameters like a constant template, a delimiter sign or an indent amount to indent the result row by row.
+Both methods are overloaded as procedures and functions, allowing a flexible usage.

 As an example, review this code snippet:
 ```